Frequently Asked Questions¶

 Can I use the pipeline without Spark?

 Yes.
-Kafka and MinIO will still store your simulation results as Avro files in the s3://local-vqe-results/experiments/ bucket.
+Kafka and Garage will still store your simulation results as Avro files in the object storage bucket.
 Spark is only needed for the incremental processing step that transforms raw results into structured feature tables in Apache Iceberg format.

 How do I access stored simulation data?